jerryscript-project/iotjs/docs/targets/nuttx/stm32f4dis/IoT.js-API-Stm32f4dis.md

 | ADC1_14, ADC2_14 | PC4 |
 | ADC1_15, ADC2_15 | PC5 |

-## `UART Port Information` <a name="uart"></a>
+## UART Port Information

-To use UART on stm32f4-discovery board, you must use proper pins.
-Stm32f4-discovery board supports 4 UART ports, such as USART2, USART3, UART5, USART6.
+In order to use the UART on stm32f4-discovery board, you must use proper pins.

+The stm32f4-discovery board supports 4 UART ports, such as USART2, USART3, UART5, USART6.
-But as our default config option sets SDIO to be on, it makes conflict with UART5 port because these two use the same pin for connection.
-So you must be careful when you enable UART5 port.
+The UART5 port and the SDIO uses the same pin for connection.
+SDIO is enabled by default, so be careful when you enable the UART5 port.

-The following is a list of ADC pin map.
+The following table shows the U[S]ART pin map:

 | U[S]ART Pin Name | GPIO Name |
 | :--- | :---: |